 If you have been involved in a defective product accident or was hurt due to a dangerous product, contact Harris & Harris Injury Lawyers online or call (702) 384-1414 or toll-free 1 (800) 393-2350.
-Our legal team of product liability lawyers have years of experience handling product liability cases that resulted in serious injuries.
+Our legal team of product liability attorneys have years of experience handling product liability cases that resulted in serious injuries.
 When you come to our personal injury law firm, a consultation about your claim with a product liability lawyer is free.